julienbrg/arthera-hardhat-example-typescript/README.md

 Add your own private key in the `.env` file, then:

 ```
-npx hardhat run scripts/deploy.js --network arthera-testnet
+npx hardhat run scripts/deploy.ts --network arthera-testnet
 ```

-You can use the `increment.js` script to increment the value of `x`:
+You can use the `increment.ts` script to increment the value of `x`:

 ```
 npx hardhat run scripts/increment.js --network arthera-testnet